dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 **Possible metrics:**

 - Do employees know the Mission, Vision and Values of the company?
-Does it actually inspire them?
+Does it inspire them?
 - Do employees understand how their role is aligned to the company's mission?
 - Do employees like the mission and values of the company?
 Does it align with their personal values?
-- Does it provide enough clarity to drive daily decisons and priorities within the organization?
+- Does it provide enough clarity to drive daily decisions and priorities within the organization?
 - Is it measurable?
 A company can't claim that it is excelling if it doesn't have an objective measure of how well it’s fulfilling its mission and employees won't care.

 ## Culture Outcomes

-If you get the ingredients right you should achieve the culture you desire.
+If you get the ingredients right, you should achieve the culture you desire.
 The results should be visible in the "outcome" metrics we are familiar with:

 ### Employee Engagement